snehampete/QuantumvsClassicalEvolution/docs/synthesis_and_limits.md

 The experiments in this project show that when raw quantum dynamics are applied directly to evolutionary representations, this mismatch becomes explicit: coherence preserves or amplifies structure where evolutionary search requires disruption.

+Unitary quantum dynamics are linear, norm-preserving, and information-conserving transformations on a Hilbert space.
+Evolutionary search, in contrast, is a nonlinear, dissipative process that relies on information destruction through selection and stochastic perturbation.

+Formally, unitary evolution cannot implement information compression without measurement, whereas evolutionary optimization depends on progressive information compression toward fitness maxima.
+This structural incompatibility explains why coherent dynamics preserve or amplify existing structure rather than generating the disruptive diversity required for evolutionary escape.
 ---

 ## Comparison with Grover/Shor algorithms